 4) Use line breaks at the end of each paragraph.
 Don't submit one giant paragraph.

-5) Use ONLY the Default Font (15px Open Sans).
-If the font size does not automatically default to 15px, you can set it to 16px because the editor currently does not allow manually setting to 15px.
+5) Use 16px Open Sans font for body text.
 Do not change the colour of the fonts or links.
 If used, sub-headings should be 18px bold.
 Links should open in a new window.
-We have these guidelines to create some consistency in style.

 6) Content should be factual and evidence-based.
 Whenever possible, include links to credible sources to support your claims.